 Scope

-This Annex applies to products intended to be totally or partially introduced into the human body through surgically invasive means for the purpose of modifying the anatomy listed in Section 2 of Annex XVI to Regulation (EU) 2017/745.
+This Annex applies to products intended to be totally or partially introduced into the human body through surgically invasive means for the purpose of modifying the anatomy, listed in Section 2 of Annex XVI to Regulation (EU) 2017/745.
 Tattooing products, piercings and products intended to be totally or partially introduced into the human body through surgically invasive means for the purpose of modifying the fixation of body parts are not covered by this Annex.
 This Annex does not apply to active implantable devices.

 Risk management

-When applying the risk management process established in Annex I to this Regulation, among risks associated with the device, manufacturers shall analyse the specific risks listed in Section 3 and, where relevant, adopt the specific risk control measures listed in Section 4.
+When carrying out the risk management process provided for in Annex I to this Regulation, as part of the analysis of risks associated with the device, manufacturers shall consider the specific risks listed in Section 3 of this Annex and, where relevant to the device, adopt the specific risk control measures listed in Section 4 of this Annex.

-For products covered by this Annex, the risk analysis shall include a section on risks that are relevant to the specific non-medical intended purpose of introducing this device into the human body through surgically invasive means, taking into account specific characteristics of potential users and consumers of the device.
+The risk analysis shall include a section on risks that are related to the specific non-medical intended purpose of introducing the device into the human body through surgically invasive means, taking into account specific characteristics of potential users and consumers of the device.

 Specific risks